CartoDB/quadbin-js/README.md

 # quadbin-js

-The `quadbin-js` is a JavaScript library for working with the [Quadbin](https://docs.carto.com/analytics-toolbox-bigquery/overview/spatial-indexes/) spatial index.
+The `quadbin-js` is a TypeScript library for working with the [Quadbin](https://docs.carto.com/analytics-toolbox-bigquery/overview/spatial-indexes/) spatial index.

 # Install